spectrocloud/librarium/packages/docs/content/02-getting-started.md

 # Getting Started

 This section is a tour of the two main dashboards of the tenant console.
 It also helps with the creation of cluster profiles and clusters to enable users to get going.
-More details on creating clusters is available in the dedicated [clusters](/clusters) page.
+More details on creating clusters are available in the dedicated [clusters](/clusters) page.

 # Understanding the tenant console